Strong Pareto evolutionary algorithm SPEA

 An archive of the non-dominated set is kept separate from the population of candidate solutions used in the evolutionary process, providing a form of elitism.

 Here are the functions of the strong Pareto evolutionary algorithm SPEA.

 The CalculateRawFitness function calculates raw fitness as the sum of the strength values of the solutions that dominate a given candidate, where strength is the number of solutions that a given solution dominates.
 The CandidateDensity function estimates the density of an area of the Pareto front as 1 / (o ^ k + 2) where o ^ k is the Euclidean distance of the objective values between a given solution, the kth nearest neighbor of the solution, and k is the square root of the combined population and archive size.

 The PopulateWithRemainingBest function iteratively populates the archive with the remaining candidate solutions in order of fitness.
 The RemoveMostSimilar function truncates the archive population by removing members with the smallest o ^ k values calculated against the archive.

 The SelectParents function selects the parents of a population using a selection method of thegenetic algorithm such as the selection of binary tournaments.
 The CrossoverAndMutation function performs the genetic algorithm crossover and mutation operators.

-The SPEA strong Pareto scalable algorithm was designed and adapted to instances of combinatorial multiple-objective and continuous-function optimization problems.
-A binary representation can be used for continuous function optimization problems in conjunction with classical genetic operators such as one-point crossover and point mutation.
-A k value of 1 can be used for efficiency while still providing results useful.
-The archive size is usually smaller than the population size.
+The strong Pareto evolutionary algorithm SPEA has been designed and adapted to instances of optimization problems with multiple combinatorial objectives and continuous function.
+A binary representation can be used for continuous function optimization problems in conjunction with classical genetic operators such as point crossing and point mutation.
+A k value of 1 can be used for efficiency while providing useful results.
+The size of the archives is generally smaller than the size of the population.